 I suppose it’s achieving half century status that really starts one to assessing their time already spent on earth and beginning to think of ways to make the most of what might be left.
 Proverbial or not, it’s true how time flies.

 I can’t help but wonder what will be missed about myself when I die.
 I’m pretty sure it won’t be my chicken and dumplings, although they’re good enough.
 Will it be how I made them feel special and cherished like my dearly missed grandmother did me?
 I hope so.
 What will be forgotten and what will be remembered?
 Will I leave a legacy of love behind?
 Hopefully.
 Will my cherished loved ones truly know how much I loved them?

-“Yahweh, make me know my end and what is the extent of my days; Let me know how transient I am.”
-Psalm 39:4
+“Yahweh, let me know my end, and what is the measure of my days; let me know how fleeting my life is.”
+(Psalm 39:4)